wildmountainfarms/solarthing/other/solar/README.md

 you need to connect the Rover's TX to your RX and the Rover's RX to your TX.
 Make sure you measure voltage with a multimeter so you don't send 15V through a Raspberry Pi's GPIO like I did!

+NOTE: Rover Elites use RS-485 serial communication and must use a different cable than regular Renogy Rovers.
+It is unknown if they use the same protocol, but I assume it is the same.

+### In the future
+In the future, it might be beneficial to allow the Rover program to request data from multiple Rover Elites at once because RS-485 supports multiple devices on the same serial wire.

 ### Outback References
 http://outbackpower.com/resources/documents/product-documentation